filip-michalsky/SalesGPT/CONTRIBUTING.md

 #### For Windows and Mac:

-- Execute `pytest` in the command line.
+- Execute `make test` in the command line.
 - This command runs all test cases in the project.
 - Ensure there are no failures; warnings can be ignored.
 - Successful test runs indicate that the setup and project code are functioning correctly.